KooroshAsil/CampusFlow/README.md

 ### End-to-End Database Design for University Registration

 Welcome to the **CampusFlow** database project!
-This project was created as a final assignment for our **Relational Database Design** course and showcases a complete relational database system from scratch.
+This project was created as a final assignment for my **Relational Database Design** course and showcases a complete relational database system from scratch.
 Whether you're a student, instructor, or admin, this system is built to _simulate_ the process of managing courses, students, enrollments, grading, and more!

 ---